HIPAA Compliance Checklist for 2025

 30% of your IT budget will impact your bottom line, and let’s not forget the plethora of risks associated with shadow IT.

-Shadow IT apps fall under unmanaged SaaS, and this is how they’ll increase your spending.
+Shadow IT apps fall under unmanaged SaaS applications, and this is how they’ll increase your spending.
 The worst part is that your finance teams wouldn’t even know where the increased spending occurs.

 Poor SaaS management will often result in an increase in duplicate and underutilized applications within your stack.